 These pieces are then loaded onto a truck and driven to the surface.
 Here everything is crushed to a fine powder, and the silver and non-silver is separated using some very complex chemistry (I won’t get into that boring detail).

 Got a question about silver or something else?
-Contact us.
+Contact me.